cambridge-ceu/csd3/usage.md

      -operation g,g,g,g,r,f,f,f \
      -csvout -polish -remove -nastring .
 ```
-The second `table_annovar.pl` above works after symbolic links were created at test/.
+The second `table_annovar.pl` above works after symbolic links to relevant databases at humandb/ were created at test/.

 It is handy to create a VCF file to be used by VEP (see below),
 ```bash